veeenu/veeenu.github.io/content/blog/2021-12-27-automating-the-emote-crossover-industry-with-rust.md

 In most pouplar image formats, pixel values are usually stored as an array of four 8 bit integers, one per channel; hence, each channel has values ranging from 0 to 255.
-We want to map those to the real-valued {% tex() %} [0, 1] {% end
-%} interval because it's more comfy to use.
+We want to map those to the real-valued $[0, 1]$ interval because it's more comfy to use.
 Here's how:

 ```rust
 pub(crate) fn bytes2floats(rgba: [u8; 4]) -> [f32; 4] {